michaelsevilla/ceph/doc/cephfs/mantle.rst

 Most of the implementation is in MDBalancer.
 Metrics are passed to the balancer policies via the Lua stack and a list of loads is returned back to MDBalancer.
 It sits alongside the current balancer implementation and it's enabled with a Ceph CLI command ("ceph fs set cephfs balancer mybalancer.lua").
-If the Lua policy fails (for whatever reason), we fall back to the original metadata load balancer.
+If the Lua policy fails (for whatever reason), we do not migrate any load.
 The balancer is stored in the RADOS metadata pool and a string in the MDSMap tells the MDSs which balancer to use.

 Exposing Metrics to Lua
 ~~~~~~~~~~~~~~~~~~~~~~~